California’s North Coast: Wildlife, Waves and Wine

 Along the Fort Bragg Coastal Trail is an 8’-wide, hard-top path roaming along the seaside headlands.
 The trail supports safe walking and rolling for all ages and abilities.
 Interpretive panels explaining nature and history are scattered along the way.
-Benches offer scenic respites and unparalleled wave or whale watching positions when the breath taking giants happen to be passing from November through April.
-Video tour of the Coastal Trail
+Benches offer scenic respites and unparalleled wave or whale watching positions when the breathtaking giants happen to be passing from November through April.

 Remnants of the logging/lumber industry

-One-time mill ponds are now habitat for birds, mammals, amphibians and fish.
-Deer, fox, rabbits, raccoons, skunks, ground squirrels, gophers, moles, voles, mice and other mammals have returned and are thriving.
+One-time mill ponds are now a habitat for birds, mammals, amphibians, and fish.
+Deer, fox, rabbits, raccoons, skunks, ground squirrels, gophers, moles, voles, mice, and other mammals have returned and are thriving.